pearcej/pearcej.github.io/csc493/r02-scope.md

     - Motivation
     - Future Extensions
     - *Other (Optional)*
-  - link to requirements.md
+- Requirements (linked to requirements.md)
   - formal list of requirements

 # Purpose and Summary